proofit404/stories/docs/execution.md

 ```

-Story method can use `Success` keyword arguments to set some context
+Story method can assign attributes to the context to set some
 variables for future methods.

 ```pycon tab="sync"